 Providing Clinical Support

-In addition, our mobile CTO TRU (mTRU) nurses are available 24/7 to conduct research related clinical tasks at various inpatient facilities and ambulatory care clinics.
+In addition, our mobile TRU (mTRU) nurses are available 24/7 to conduct research related clinical tasks at various inpatient facilities and ambulatory care settings.

-The CTO TRU provides a safe and convenient facility for investigators, study teams and patients including:
+The TRU provides a safe and convenient facility for investigators, study teams and patients including:

 - Clinical research rooms for ambulatory and overnight visits